- Career + Alumni

 Course numbers and titles are subject to change.

-The Savannah College of Art and Design School of Building Arts offers the following NAAB-accredited degree program: M.Arch.
-(180 undergraduate credits plus 90 graduate credits).
+The Savannah College of Art and Design School of Building Arts offers the following NAAB-accredited degree program: M.Arch. (pre-professional degree + 90 graduate credits).
 Next accreditation visit: 2021.